mishcodes09/mishcodes09/README.md

 👋 Hi, I’m Mihle Mncunzwa (@mishcodes09)!

-🎓 Computer Science student at Varsity College, passionate about building innovative applications and crafting great user experiences.
+🎓 Computer Science student at Varsity College, learning how to build complex projects

-💻 Skilled in C#, ASP.NET Core, Azure, MySQL, and Figma.
-Always eager to collaborate on impactful projects and grow as a developer.

 📫 Reach me at mishssmicrosoft@gmail.com or on LinkedIn.